ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ## Support our work

-We're a small team of highly experienced full-time maintainers.
+Interplanetary Shipyard is a small team of highly experienced full-time maintainers.
 If you use IPFS and libp2p, please consider supporting [our work](https://ipshipyard.gitwallet.co/).

 ## Summary